harrisoncramer/gitlab.nvim/README.md

 ## Usage

 First, check out the branch that you want to review locally.
 Then open Neovim and the reviewer will be initialized.
-The `project_id` you specify in your configuration must match the project_id of the Gitlab project your terminal is inside of.
+The `project_id` you specify in your configuration file must match the project_id of the Gitlab project your terminal is inside of.
 The `summary` command will pull down the MR description into a buffer so that you can read it:

 ```lua
 require("gitlab").summary()